davidbackhouse/cookbook/guides/code-management/git.md

 [find the pull request]: http://stackoverflow.com/a/17819027

 Double check your commits, scan the files you changed and merge in to master!
+Use the console to merge your branch.
+This avoids adding the `pull request merge commit` that appears when merging from Github, helping to keep cleaner the history of commits.

 ```
 git log origin/master..${branch-name}